...

 We have designed the LittleBig to grow from a little balance bike into a big pedal bike.
 Our unique design means that when you are ready to add the pedals, the frame will grow and make room for the pedals.

 The term convertible means that a balance bike can convert to or operate in different modes.
 Generally, it will relate to the bike's ability to grow or adapt to a larger size and whether pedals can be fitted when your child has mastered the basics and is ready to start pedalling.
+Convertible balance bikes will typically work for kids age from 2 years old to 6 years old

 The terms 2-in-1 and 3-in-1 mean that the balance bike in question can convert to another mode.
 Generally, this will mean the bike can get bigger as your child grows.